 Avoid deceptive coding practices

 Deceptive development practices are prohibited on Shopify's platform.
-Shopify expects Partners to act with integrity and in the best interests of merchants.
-Partners should regularly review, and remain compliant with, the Partner Program Agreement and Shopify’s API Terms of Service.
+Shopify expects app developers to act with integrity and in the best interests of app users.
+Developers should regularly review, and remain compliant with, the Partner Program Agreement and Shopify’s API Terms of Service.

 Obfuscating codeAnchor link to section titled "Obfuscating code"

 Don’t obfuscate your code.
 Obfuscation means changing simple, straightforward code into code that is difficult to understand.
-Obfuscated code obscures the intended behaviour of the code, usually with the intention of hiding that behavior from merchants.
-In addition, obfuscation techniques might also hinder the performance of a merchant’s site.
+Obfuscated code obscures the intended behaviour of the code, usually with the intention of hiding that behavior from users.
+In addition, obfuscation techniques might also hinder the performance of a user's site.
 There is no legitimate reason for developers to inject obfuscated code into themes.

 Manipulating search enginesAnchor link to section titled "Manipulating search engines"

 Themes shouldn't include any code that targets search engines to misrepresent the site content.
 One example of this type of deceptive coding practice is cloaking.
 Cloaking refers to the use of code that presents different content to search engines than is presented to users.

 Developers should never use any code that attempts to trick search engines for any purpose, including increasing page speed scores.